 Privacy Policy

-Pacific Private Bank Limited (hereinafter referred to as the “Bank”) places a high priority on (i) preserving banking secrecy under applicable laws and (ii) maintaining utmost confidentiality of its customers’ and potential customers’ (as well as their authorized agents and representatives) data and personal information (collectively referred to as “Customers” or “Clients”).
+Pacific Private Bank Limited (company registration number 5467, address 278 Kumul Highway, Govant Building, Port Vila, Vanuatu, email: [email protected]) (hereinafter referred to as the “Bank”) places a high priority on (i) preserving banking secrecy under applicable laws and (ii) maintaining utmost confidentiality and security of its customers’ and potential customers’ (as well as their authorized agents and representatives) data and personal information (collectively referred to as “Customers” or “Clients”).

 • name;